ECB policymakers leaning towards open reinvestment horizon

-FRANKFURT (Reuters) - European Central Bank policymakers are leaning towards making only nuanced changes to how the bank reinvests cash from maturing bonds, including keeping the duration of purchases open, four sources with direct knowledge of the discussion told Reuters.
+FRANKFURT, Nov 28 (Reuters) - European Central Bank policymakers are leaning towards making only nuanced changes to how the bank reinvests cash from maturing bonds, including keeping the purchases open-ended, four sources with direct knowledge of the discussion told Reuters.

 With its unprecedented 2.6 trillion euro bond purchase scheme due to end next month, reinvestments are set to become an important policy tool, and investors are eagerly awaiting the bank’s long-flagged tweak of this instrument.

-Policymakers are considering two or three options with regard to the duration of the reinvestments, but are leaning towards only an tweak rather than a broader overhaul, to maintain flexibility and avoid commitment.
+Policymakers are considering two or three options with regard to the duration of the reinvestments, but are leaning towards only a nuanced change to maintain flexibility and avoid commitment.

-Some are advocating the inclusion of a time reference, as in the case of the interest rate guidance.
-But the prevailing view is to make the duration conditional on the economic climate, inflation developments, liquidity conditions and interbank lending, the sources said.
+Some are advocating the inclusion of a time reference, as in the case of the interest rate guidance, but others are arguing for conditionality on economic and inflation developments, without reference to a certain period.

-They added that no decision has been made and the discussion is ongoing.
-An ECB spokesman declined to comment.
+The sources added that no decision has been made and the discussion is ongoing.

 The ECB’s current guidance says that reinvestments will continue for an extended period of time but chief economist Peter Praet this week said markets were right to expect a more precise definition at the Dec.
 13 meeting.